osg-htc/virtual-school-2021/docs/materials/gpus/part1-ex1-containers-overview.md

 Testing the container on the submit host
 ----------------------------------------

-First, download the files contained in this tutorial to the login node using the `tutorial` command and `cd` into the tutorial directory that is created:

-    tutorial tensorflow-containers
-    cd tutorial-tensorflow-containers

 Before submitting jobs to the OSG, it is always a good idea to test your code so that you understand runtime requirements.
 The containers can be tested on the OSGConnect submit hosts with `singularity shell`, which will drop you